DORAEMON: Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation: Conclusion

 \section{Conclusion}

-In this paper, we present DORAEMON (Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation), a novel cognitive-inspired framework consisting of Ventral and Dorsal Streams that mimics human navigation capabilities.
-The Dorsal Stream implements the Hierarchical Semantic-Spatial Fusion and Topology Map to handle spatiotemporal discontinuities, while the Ventral Stream combines RAG-VLM and Policy-VLM to improve decision-making.
+In this paper, we present DORAEMON , a novel cognitive-inspired framework consisting of Ventral and Dorsal Streams that mimics human navigation capabilities.
+The Dorsal Stream implements the Hierarchical Semantic-Spatial Fusion and Topology Map to handle spatiotemporal discontinuities, while the Ventral Stream combines CoDe-VLM and Exec-VLM to improve decision-making.
 Our approach also develops Nav-Ensurance to ensure navigation safety and efficiency.
 Extensive experimental results demonstrate the superior performance of DORAEMON.